Republicans risking conservative backlash over immigration

 “This bill hardly fulfills President Trump’s bold promise to fix immigration, and sure isn’t a winning message for the GOP in the midterms,” Hauman said.

-Republicans had trumpeted Trump’s support for the plan, yet he told reporters early Friday he would not sign it if it reached his desk.
-Later in the day, the White House said he was confused by a reporter’s question and clarified his support.
+Trump will meet with House Republicans next week to discuss the issue just days after his comments during an impromptu Fox News interview on the White House driveway nearly derailed the planned House vote, according to a House GOP official who spoke on condition of anonymity to discuss the plans ahead of an official announcement.

+Trump had said in the interview that he wouldn’t sign what was described as the “moderate” immigration bill, even though the version written by House leadership is based on his own priorities.
+White House officials later said the president had misspoken and didn’t realize he was being asked about the compromise bill.
+The meeting is scheduled for 5:30 p.m.
+Tuesday, the person said.

-Skittish conservative lawmakers have indicated there’s little chance they would support the current plan unless Trump were to give it a full embrace — a tall order, given the confusion Friday about the president’s position.
+Skittish conservative lawmakers have indicated there’s little chance they would support the current plan unless Trump were to give it a full embrace.

 “House Republicans are not going to take on immigration without the support and endorsement of President Trump,” said Rep. Patrick McHenry, R-N.C., the GOP’s chief deputy vote counter.